You Probably Need a News Break This Summer

 If you ever open the news in the morning just so that you can check one thing and then end up reading for an hour, with your anxiety increasing after each click, you’re engaging in doomscrolling.

-Prioritize your mental health
+Prioritise your mental health

 Focus on positive news

-Negativity sells and the media sure loves the shock value.
+Negativity sells, and the media sure loves the shock value.
 Luckily, it’s not impossible to access articles that look at the other side of the coin.
 For example, you can focus on the reports from the border describing how people from all walks of life come together to help the refugees.

 Be smart about how you use the Internet